-View the textbook.
+More information on the textbook.

-View the manual.
+More information on the manual.

-View the portal.
+More information on the portal.

-More about the faculty resources.
+More information on the faculty resources.